 A chance to check out some of the hottest pool parties in town.
 This can be as wild or as chilled as you like.
 It’s a great way to have a good look at some of the pools outside of your hotel.
 While you are transported around checking out the parties.
 You can either party hard or if last night was rough spend time chilling in the sun.

-While The Go cards require you pack the attractions in the Explorer pass allows for a more sedate trip.
-While a lot of locations we find this approach better, Vegas is a pretty Crazy place and we like the madness!
+While the all-Inclusive passes require you pack the attractions in the Explorer pass allows for a more sedate trip.
+While a lot of locations we find this approach better, Vegas is a pretty crazy place and we like the madness!
 But it’s not for everyone and if you want Lazy days by the pool supplemented by a few of the Top attractions in Vegas then we highly rate the Explorer Pass.

 Have Your Say?